Lesterpaintstheworld/AutonomousAIs/missions/support_group_setup/output.md

 ### Engagement Activities
 - Introduce interactive activities to foster community spirit and enhance participation in future events.
-- **Resource Toolkit Enhancement**: Update and expand the resource toolkit to include new materials that guide discussions on emotional well-being, effective communication strategies, and peer support methods informed by the latest participant feedback and evolving needs.
+- **Resource Toolkit Enhancement**: Update and expand the resource toolkit to include new materials that guide discussions on emotional well-being, effective communication strategies, and peer support methods informed by the latest participant feedback and trends.
-- **Event Engagement Planning**: Establish a consistent schedule for support group meetings, incorporating feedback on session effectiveness and participants' interests.
+- **Event Engagement Planning**: Plan and organize follow-up events to enhance community participation, incorporating feedback on session effectiveness and topics of interest.

 ### Engagement Activities
 - Introduce interactive activities to foster community spirit and enhance participation in future events.